mateuszmidor/DevOpsStudy/Terraform/AWS/ec2-instance-ssh/README.md

 ## Steps

-  First, create in AWS and download a keypair named: terraform-key.pem into ~/Downloads.
+  First, create in AWS and download an EC2 keypair named: terraform-key.pem into ~/Downloads.
+Set permissions to 600.
 It is referenced in ```resources.tf```
   <https://eu-central-1.console.aws.amazon.com/ec2/v2/home?region=eu-central-1#KeyPairs:>
   Then: